Gunner Kiel's time at Notre Dame appears to be over.

 Kiel enrolled early to Notre Dame last year and competed with Everett Golson, Tommy Rees and Andrew Hendrix for the starting job.

-The former five-star recruit made multiple commitments during his recruiting process coming out of Columbus East.
+The former five-star recruit, who was rated the No. 1 quarterback prospect in the Class of 2012 by Rivals.com, made multiple commitments during his recruiting process coming out of Columbus East.

 Kiel initially committed to Indiana before backing out of that pledge to explore his options.
 The nephew of former Irish quarterback Blair Kiel was then set to enroll early at LSU before deciding to switch to Notre Dame.